matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 Create a new MXC URI without content.
 Like `/upload`, this endpoint requires auth and returns the `content_uri` that can be used in events.

-This endpoint could have a JSON body that contains metadata, such as the mime type of the media that's going to be uploaded.
-In the future, the body could also contain access control settings (related: [MSC701]).
+The request body should be an empty JSON object.
+In the future, the body could be used for metadata about the file, such as the mime type or access control settings (related: [MSC701]).

 To prevent spam, servers should limit calls to this endpoint if the user has created many media IDs without uploading any content to them.
 The error code